 DIAGNOSIS OF PHLEBITIS:

-Modern ultrasound has provided an ideal method of diagnosing blood clots in the extremities.
+Modern ultrasound has provided an ideal method for diagnosing blood clots in the extremities.
 This test is called ‘duplex scanning’; it is painless, non-invasive, affordable, and widely available throughout the world.
-It provides an actual picture of the blood clot on a computer screen and has become the standard of diagnosis for blood clots in the legs.
+It provides an actual picture of the blood clot on a computer screen and has become the standard of care for diagnosing blood clots in the legs.
 When the diagnosis is made it is important to determine the length of the blood clot and the exact veins that are involved.
 If it is limited to the superficial veins just under the skin it is less dangerous than if it involves the deep veins buried in the muscles of the lower extremities.
-These are termed superficial phlebitis and deep phlebitis respectively.
+These are termed superficial thrombophlebitis and deep vein thrombosis respectively.